 A stress fracture in Curry's right shin has kept him out of more than 75 percent of Duke's practices this season, meaning the Game Show Network in Duke's training room has provided the soundtrack of his senior year.

 "You have to do something to take up the hours," Curry said.
-"We love
+"We love Chain Reaction.
+Check it out.
+It's always fun."

 When Dell Curry first heard about his son's shin injury in September, he immediately thought of Seth redshirting and petitioning for a sixth year of eligibility.
 Instead, Seth has spent a bizarre year with his foot mostly in a boot, his workouts primarily underwater and his mid-day entertainment revolving around screaming out answers to game show questions.
 His competition and companions for those endless rehab hours have been Duke trainer Jose Fonseca and rehab specialist Nick Potter.